 Below are some of the reasons why intermittent dieting might be the right diet plan for you.

-It may seem counter-intuitive, but working out on an empty stomach may actually make your workouts more effective.
-Exercising on an empty stomach supercharges your bodies fat-burning abilities, allowing you to shed more weight in less time.
+2. Your Workouts Might Become More Effective - It may seem counter-intuitive, but working out on an empty stomach may actually make your workouts more effective.
+Exercising on an empty stomach supercharges your body's fat-burning abilities, allowing you to shed more weight in less time.

-Starting an intermittent fast is easier than most people think.
+When I first explored intermittent fasting, I was surprised by how straightforward it was to integrate into my daily routine.
 Simply cut out some of the times that you eat food and experiment until you find what feels right for your body.

 Some people do better with a small breakfast at the beginning of the day, while others are able to skip food entirely until the afternoon.
 The key is to try different methods until you find what your body responds best to.

 There are several types of intermittent fasts, all which rely on different intervals of time between eating and fasting.
 Six of the most popular diet plans are explained below.

 1. 16:8 (Lean Gains)

 As one of the most popular fasting methods for beginners, the Lean Gains method was created by Martin Berkhan as a way to make fasting both convenient and habitual.

 The premise behind this diet plan is simple: dieters don't eat anything for 16 hours and then eat within an eight-hour eating window, sometimes referred to as 16/8 fasting.